STFUjs/STFU/README.md

 STFU includes the entire capacity to Declare and Accurately Represent all possible Concepts and information in Standard Contexts that include presenting any diversity of Representations and perform any capability using bits.

-STFU is a standard "text" form that uses @(@) & !()() Universal Context References in UTF8/"ascii", and is an arbitrary bit scope STFU* including the optimized STFU(7) "STFU8" and STFU(f), and a standard formal Collections of Bits.
+STFU has a standard "text" form that uses @(@) & !()() Universal Context References in UTF8/"ascii", and is an arbitrary bit scope STFU(*) including the optimized STFU(7) "STFU8" and formalised STFU(f) "STFU16", and a standard Control System Tree with Expanders, Wraps, and Collections of Bits.
 Etc.

-STFU: Standard Text Format - Universal is referenced by a variable bit scope, STFU(0) is "text", STFU(*) is arbitrary, and STFU(7) can be called "STFU8". ( STFU(f) "STFU16" )
+STFU: Standard Text Format - Universal uses a variable bit scope, STFU(0) in "text", STFU(*) is arbitrary, and STFU(7) can be called "STFU8". ( STFU(f) "STFU16" )

 All hardware and "software" implementations shall be un-encumbered.

+<h2>Bit Tree of Connectedness</h2>
+Leading bits:

+{1:🌕,0:🌑}

+🌕: 1: Expanders, STFU Books including UTF Code Pages/Points
+🌕🌕: 11: Expander Alignment & Count Symbol
+🌕🌑: 10: Expander Bits

+<big>fierce debate</big>
+🌑🌕: 01: Wraps & Infrastructure Symbols
+🌑🌑: 00: Bits
+🌑🌕🌕: Wraps of Information
+🌑🌕🌑: Infrastructure Control Symbols

+🌑🌕🌕🌕: 0111: Wrap ON
+🌑🌑🌕🌑: 0010: Wrap OFF

+Logical Directions:
+{🌑: inside,🌕: outside}
+{🌑: Parts,🌕: Wholes}
+{🌑: single,🌕: Multiples}
+{🌑: Turns,🌕: Slots}
+{🌑: Count of Bits,🌕: Composition}
+{🌑: Reference,🌕: Inclusion}
+{🌑: Declaration,🌕: FLOW}
+{🌑: LINE of Bits,🌕: LINE to Bits}

+<big>or fierce debate</big>
+🌑🌕: 01: Packed Collections of Bits

+🌑🌑: 00: Wraps of Information & Infrastructure Control Symbols

+🌑🌑🌕: 001: Connected Infrastructure Control Symbols (Can have Wraps and Bits.)

+🌑🌑🌑: 000: Information Wraps, Bits

+🌑🌑🌑🌕: 0001: Wraps of Information
+🌑🌑🌑🌕🌕: 0001 1: Wrap ON
+🌑🌑🌑🌕🌑: 0001 0: Wrap OFF

+🌑🌑🌑🌑: 0000: Raw bits & Bit Composits

+The sequence of bits signals if each blocks are connected.

+Logical Direction separates each sequence in the Implementation's bit tree.

 <h2>STFU(0) in Text</h2>
 STFU is an <b>effective</b> and efficient standard for Referencing any STFU Universal Context and Representing it correctly.